Almost sure null bankruptcy of testing-by-betting strategies: Do all good strategies go bankrupt?

 To summarize \cref{cor:improve} in a nutshell: when the original strategy is predictably non-bankrupt, the improvement strategy makes more money under the alternative \eqref{eqn:improve-alt}, and loses more money under the null \eqref{eqn:improve-null}.
 The intuition behind \cref{cor:improve} is the \emph{borrowing} or \emph{leveraging} nature of the cash-removal improvement \eqref{eqn:remove-cash} for mixture strategies: the cash-removed strategy $W_n^{\pi '}$ is equivalent to borrowing some cash and investing in a leveraged cash-holding strategy $W_n^\pi$.
 Analogously, the improvement strategy $W_n^{\sharp}$ in \cref{cor:improve} is equivalent to leveraging the original strategy $W_n$ on $N^\rho$.
 The full roadmap to developing these concepts of borrowing, the construction of $W_n^\sharp$, as well as the proof of \cref{cor:improve} can all be found in \cref{sec:pf-improve}.

 As we admitted, the predictably non-bankrupt event $N^\rho$ is a subset of the actually non-bankrupt event $\bigcap_{n=1}^\infty \{ W_n > \rho \}$ (which must happen for some $\rho$ on a $W_\infty > 0$ path).
 Therefore, there is still a narrow gap between our result above and the general question ``do all good strategies go bankrupt''.
 We expect future work to close this gap.
-We further our discussion on this intriguing question in \cref{sec:further-bankruptcy}, with examples and reasoning around (in fact, against) (1) whether exponentially powerful strategies are all null-bankrupt, (2) whether the Cram\'er-Rao bounds imply the necessary null-bankruptcy of some strategies.
+We further our discussion on this intriguing question in \cref{sec:further-bankruptcy}, with examples and reasoning around (in fact, against) (1) whether exponentially powerful strategies are all null-bankrupt, (2) whether the Cram\'er-Rao bounds imply the necessary null-bankruptcy of some strategies, and (3) whether we can make the wealth lower bound $\rho$ a predictable sequence in \cref{cor:improve}.